SpareCores/sc-www/src/assets/articles/spot-instance-terminate-rates-per-az.md

   <p>The status of <code>m5.2xlarge</code> spot instances started in <code>us-west-2</code><br />(data collected an visualized by Spare Cores)</p>
 </div>

-The 15-20% rate seems to be indeed correct for these instance types, but it's possible to decrease that with the right AZ selection.
+The 15-20% rate appears to be indeed correct for these instance types, but it's possible to decrease that with the right AZ selection.

 ## Takeaway